 FIELD OF ACTIVITY

-- Inflamed plaque in coronary arteries is major cause of heart attack and majority occur in patients whose stenosis is not severe, therefore hard to diagnose at-risk patients
+- Inflammatory atherosclerotic processes lead to high-risk plaque in coronary arteries and are the major cause of heart attack.
+The majority of heart attacks occur in patients with a coronary plaque lesion that currently is not severe, presents little to no symptoms, and is therefore hard to diagnose at-risk patients;